 We also have additional patent applications relating to Acetadote which are pending with the USPTO and may or may not be issued.
-As noted, we intend to continue to vigorously defend and protect our Acetadote product and related intellectual property rights.
+We intend to continue to vigorously defend and protect our Acetadote product and related intellectual property rights.
 If we are unsuccessful in protecting our Acetadote intellectual property rights, our competitors may be able to introduce products into the marketplace that reduce the sales and market share of our Acetadote product which may require us to take measures such as reducing prices or increasing our marketing expense, any of which may result in a material adverse effect to our financial condition and results of operations.

-We have a U.S. patent and related international patents which include composition of matter claims that emcompass the Caldolor formulation and claims directed to ibuprofen solution formulations, methods of making the same, and methods of using the same, and which are related to our formulation and manufacture of Caldolor.
+We have U.S. patents and related international patents which include composition of matter claims that encompass the Caldolor formulation, including methods of treating pain using intravenous ibuprofen and claims directed to ibuprofen solution formulations, methods of making the same, and methods of using the same, and which are related to our formulation and manufacture of Caldolor.
 Additionally, the active ingredient in Caldolor, ibuprofen, is in the public domain, and a competitor could try to develop, test and seek FDA approval for a sufficiently distinct formulation for another ibuprofen product that competes with Caldolor.
-The U.S. patent is listed in the FDA Orange Book and expires in November of 2021.
+The U.S. patents are listed in the FDA Orange Book, with one expiring in November 2021 and two others expiring in September 2029.